Table of Contents

-This is a handy feature that allows you to plug the juice below to allow the different juices to mix.
+This is a handy feature that allows you to plug the juice below to allow the different liquids to mix.
 It also prevents messy drips should you remove the container below.

 What can this make?

-Aicok says that this juicer is capable of making fruit and vegetable juices, nut butter, soy milk, baby food and even sauces.
-But I doubt that this machine can make latter two because you’ll need a blender for that.
+Aicok says that this juicer is capable of making fruit and vegetable juices, nut butter, soy milk, baby food, and even sauces.
+But I doubt that this machine can make the latter two because you’ll need a blender for that.

 What impresses me about this demo is the ability of this juicer to extract juice from celery without having to chop it.
 This is one of my biggest pet peeves about vertical auger juicers.
 If you don’t chop up fibrous ingredients, it’ll clog the pulp ejection port.

-Notice that juice container and pulp ejection port on the left of the screen as the pulp coming out is free flowing.
-And there is not build up of juice inside the container.
+Notice that juice container and pulp ejection port on the left of the screen as the pulp coming out is free-flowing.
+And there is no build up of juice inside the container.

-Again this is very impressive this this type of juicer.
+Again this is very impressive this type of juicer.

 Here’s another demonstration – mostly fruit…